baranidharan27/paranidharan/README.md

 ```

 ## Professional Summary
+- *Project Associate* | IISc (03/08/2024 - Current)
+  - Proficient in clustering and classification techniques with experience in implementing machine learning models for data segmentation and predictive analysis
 - *Intern* | IISc (03/06/2024 - 03/08/2024)
   - Collaborated with a multidisciplinary team in the implementation and optimization of various machine learning algorithms and pipelines.
   - Researching and participating in various experimental neural network architectures to improve robustness and model performance.